Frequently Asked Questions

 Say ‘Select Volume 1-5’ where ‘1’ is the quietest and ‘5’ is the loudest setting.

-Foresight accelerates the roll-out of connected work programs, from evaluation through pilot to production use.
-Because Foresight is already integrated into every shipped HMT-1 device, administrators can start managing their devices right out of the box.
-Best of all, the basic functions of Foresight are provided to every customer at no charge.
+Cloud accelerates the roll-out of connected work programs, from evaluation through pilot to production use.
+Because Cloud is already integrated into every shipped HMT-1 device, administrators can start managing their devices right out of the box.
+Best of all, the basic functions of Cloud are provided to every customer at no charge.

 OTHER + HMT-1Z1 Specific

 Earmuffs or over-ear protection cannot be used – HMT-1/HMT-1Z1 occupies all the space above the ears where the earmuffs would seal out the noise.
 HMT-1/HMT-1Z1 also utilizes the helmet mounting slots where earmuffs typically attach.
 Earmuffs will prevent the user hearing the remote mentor talking to them.
 Earmuffs with speakers inside and a 3.5mm plug will not be intrinsically safe when plugged into HMT-1Z1, even if they are separately Intrinsically Safe certified/compliant.
 (They have to be certified together.)

 RealWear has NRR headphones 33dB SNR/NRR, Intrinsically Certified to C1/D1, ATEX Zone 1 when used with the HMT-1Z1.
 Memory foam tips in small, medium and large sizes are available as a consumable item.
 This product has been optimized for HMT-1/HMT-1Z1 use including its cable lengths and connectors.

 If the user is trained on fitting the earbuds properly, he/she can get 33 dB NRR actual performance.
 To account for user error in fitting, NIOSH recommends de-rating in-ear buds by 50%.
 The worst case NRR performance in the real world is 16.5 dB